preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 \end{aligned}
 $$

-Newton’s method can help us solve the roots of this equation (remember we’re solving for y here. x is a constant).
+Newton's method can help us solve the roots of this equation (remember we're solving for y here. x is a constant).

 <note: add NewtonMethodDemo component here>